 APPLY for Admission

-There is no application fee.
-Submit a copy of your official final high school transcript, diploma, or GED.
+There is no application fee to apply to NECC.
+Submit a copy of your final high school transcript, diploma, or GED/HiSET (or other state approved equivalent).
 Submit official college transcript(s) if you plan to transfer credit to NECC.

 Apply for Admission to an iHealth Program

 If you are interested in applying for an iHealth program, complete an NECC Admission Application.
 For more information, please send an email to firstname.lastname@example.org.
 We are very excited to share iHealth information with you!

 Financial Assistance is available to help you finance your education.
 Your first step in the Financial Aid process is to apply for a PIN at www.pin.ed.gov.
 Your second step is to complete a FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov.
 When completing the FAFSA online, be sure to list Northern Essex Community College in the “schools information section.”
 NECC’s code is 002174.
 Once NECC has received your FAFSA, you will be notified of any additional requirements.